iDoRecall/idorecall/README.md

 To delete a recall, you need to click the "Delete" button on the recall form.
 This will remove the recall from both Obsidian and the IDoRecall web application.
 However, the text that was highlighted will not be deleted from your Obsidian note.

 ## Known issues
 - You can't created recalls linked to text on Obsidian canvases or text in files on a canvas.
-You must open up those files if you wan to create linked recalls.
+You must open up those files if you want to create linked recalls.
 - You can't created recalls linked to text on Excalidraw canvases or text in files on a canvas.
-You must open up those files if you wan to create linked recalls.
+You must open up those files if you want to create linked recalls.

 Have ideas/Requests/Bugs?
 If you have ideas, suggestions, or encountered any issues, please don't hesitate to contact us.
 Please write to david@idorecall.com.